Criminology

 Crime is all around us.
-In Criminology, you’ll explore different types of crime and criminal behaviour and, in turn, gain a clearer understanding of criminality and key questions surrounding it.
+In Criminology, you’ll explore different types of crime and criminal behaviour and, in turn, gain a clearer understanding of criminality and the key questions surrounding it.
 These include questions such as ‘why do certain crimes go unreported?’ and ‘why are certain groups overrepresented in the prison population?’.
 You’ll also look at responses to crime, in particular, punishments and the ways in which society attempts to tackle crime.

 This popular 1 A Level equivalent subject will see you explore a variety of themes and you’ll be encouraged to explore your own feelings and judgements surrounding criminal behaviour, helping you to develop your debating and analytical skills.